Agros, Cyprus: 2005 Helvetia Cup

-The 2005 Helvetia Cup or 2005 European B Team Championships in badminton was held from January 19 to January 23 in Agros, Cyprus.
+The 2005 Helvetia Cup or 2005 European B Team Championships in badminton was held from 19 to 23 January in Agros, Cyprus.
 The 23rd Balkan Mathematical Olympiad was held in Agros, Cyprus from 27 April to 3 May 2006.

 International relations

 Twin towns – sister cities

-Agros is a member of the Douzelage, a unique town twinning association of 28 towns across the European Union.
-This active town twinning began in 1991 and there are regular events, such as a produce market from each of the other countries and festivals.
+Agros is a member of the Douzelage, a town twinning association of 28 towns across the European Union.
+This active town twinning began in 1991 and there are regular cultural exchange events.